Q: What is the mission of the Bloomingdale Park District?

 A: Brochures are mailed with different routes and schedules, meaning that rarely does every resident receive his/her brochure at precisely the same time.

-A: There are 5 easy ways to register: Mail-in, Fax-in, Drop-off, Walk-in or ONLINE Registration by CLICKING HERE.
+To learn more about online registration CLICKING HERE.
 For more information on the registration process and to download copies of the registration form, simply click on registration information.
 Remember, fax and online registrations are for credit card payments only.

 Q: Can I use my credit card to register?